The Board of Trustees shall consist of between 8 and 10 people, namely:

 - Minutes of the Board meetings are available in the school office or on this page.

-- Each term the Board keeps the parents informed through a Board newsletter.
+- The Board keeps the parents informed through a Board newsletter.

 These are the members on our Board of Trustees: